andrewcole33/telco_churn_analysis/README.md

 The data is sourced from Kaggle (https://www.kaggle.com/blastchar/telco-customer-churn).
 Our dataset contains 7043 entries representing 7043 unique customers.
 There are 21 columns, with 19 features (target feature = 'Churn').
 The features are numeric and categorical in nature, so we will need to address these differences before modeling.

 ### <ins/>Included in this Repository<ins/>
-* EDA.ipynb : Commented Walkthrough of the Exploratory Data Analysis process
+* EDA.ipynb : Commented Walkthrough of the Exploratory Data Analysis process and visualizations
 * decision_tree.ipynb: Decision Tree Classification Model
 * KNN.ipynb: K-Nearest Neighbors Classification Model
 * decision_tree.ipynb: Decision Tree Classification Model